“I don’t know how you do it. How do you cope with the hard times?”

 “I also tell you this: If two of you agree here on earth concerning anything you ask, my Father in heaven will do it for you” (Matthew 18:19).

-As a neuropsychologist, I spend the majority of my time educating patients about how to manage life stresses to minimize the impact on their physical and emotional well-being.
+As a neuropsychologist, I educate patients about how to manage life stresses to minimize the impact on their physical and emotional well-being.
 It’s amazing how when crisis hits, some of the most important things we can do for ourselves are the first things we skimp on.
 So during this time of stress and strain, as I ask my patients these questions, I also silently ask myself the same:

 4) Ensure adequate self-care in the form of sleep, diet, and exercise.
 They are often the first things we sacrifice in times of crisis, but the most crucial for sustaining our bodies in the long term.